I grew up in Arkansas, live outside New Orleans. I often write about my own ailments because I'm an expert on them!

 Facing the Music: Getting Help From a Professional

 For almost a year, I had times when I would see a certain shimmering in my eyes.
 I ignored it.
 If I was working on my computer, I found a reason to get up and do something, and usually, when I sat back down, it was gone.
-The picture you see is the "pattern."
-The jagged lines follow no particular shape.
-They seem to be random, just silver-colored lines.
+The picture above is the pattern I see during a migraine.
+The jagged lines follow no particular shape and seem to be random, silver-colored lines.

 My husband and I have a knack for ignoring any health problem until it becomes impossible to do so any longer.
 I remember having the jagged lights frequently before I decided they might be a warning of a stroke.
 At that point, I bit the bullet.
 The thing that made them "different" or caused me to make a decision about getting help was the fact that I was working on an expedited deposition and could no longer see well enough to continue working.
 When they occurred before, I always got up and walked around, I suppose, long enough for them to go away.
 Sitting still made me realize they were obscuring my vision.